 A copyright is awarded to the creator of an artistic work, such as a book, film or musical recording.
 It gives the author an exclusive right to reproduce it.
 Copyright infringement refers to the use or reproduction of the work without the copyright holder’s permission.

 Trade dress refers to the physical appearance of a product, including the manner in which it is packaged, labeled, promoted or advertised (including graphics used).
 If you copy the product's appearance without the manufacturer's permission, you may have committed trade dress infringement.

-For example, suppose that your business, Best Buns, bakes and sells cookies.
-Bill's Bakery sells triangle-shaped cookies packaged in a triangular container, which is purple with white lettering.
+Heading back to Best Buns, let's pretend that you decide to bake and sell cookies as well.
+Bill's Bakery sells triangle-shaped cookies packaged in a purple triangular container with white lettering.
 You begin selling triangular cookies as well.
 You package your cookies in a container that looks just like Bill's.
 Bill's Bakery sues you for trade dress infringement.